-- Rapiers are a class of sword that Hector can use in Castlevania: Curse Of Darkness, and naturally he whips out the Implausible Fencing Powers to do such things as create gusts of wind as he thrusts.
+- Rapiers are a class of sword that Hector can use in Castlevania: Curse of Darkness, and naturally he whips out the Implausible Fencing Powers to do such things as create gusts of wind as he thrusts.

 - This is the Weapon of Choice of Fiora in League of Legends.

 - In 'Pirates!' (and 'Pirates!
-Gold'), rapier is one of the three weapons player character chooses before each duel.
+Gold'), rapier is one of the three weapons the player character chooses before each duel.
 It has the longest reach and lowest damage of them all.

 - From the Global Guardians PBEM Universe, Italian supervillainess Vendetta uses two of these, Florentine style.